pfgithub/scpl/docs/actions/getnotes.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFEvernoteTagsTagFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFEvernoteNotebookPickerParameter
 ---
 ### Stepper Number: No Name / noname (internally WFEvernoteNotesCount)
-**Placeholder**: undefined
 **Default Value**: 1
 **Allows Variables**: true